The other day in the mail, well, I guess it was the mail doesn't matter.

 But some of you ought to really take the time to watch one of these Trump rallies from start to finish.

-You can do there are YouTube channels, you can do it on Facebook, and every well, not every rally, but seems like every rally, Drudge has a link.
+And every, well, not every rally, but seems like every rally, Drudge has a link.

 Trump in Ohio, Trump in Pennsylvania, and it links to the YouTube channel that carries Trump.

-And I would suggest that you watch One front to back.
+And I would suggest that you watch one front to back.

-Now, Trump does stream of consciousness.
+Now, Trump does stream a consciousness.

 He will remind himself of something halfway through a sentence and start talking about it.